amykble/simply-tiling-site/README.md

 - **[Vue](https://vuejs.org)**
   is a JavaScript framework that is easy to use and build websites out of components and intergrate functionality into a site with ease.

-## Developer notes
+## Developer Notes

 - Any class that begins with "st" e.g `st-button` is a style added not using the tailwind css framework.
 These are for custom styles specific to Simply Tiling that tailwind cannot adequately provide.

 - Most custom styles can be found in the main.css file in the assets folder.

-- This project uses tailwind v1.
-Therefore, some functionailty such as group hover and group focus must be enabled in the tailwind config at the root of this project.
+- This project uses tailwind v2+.
+Some functionailty such as group focus must be enabled in the tailwind config at the root of this project.

+- This project is **not** hosting agnostic, there is form functionality that relies on Netlify's form notifications to work properly.

 ## Using Nuxt